-After a serious accident in Louisville, KY, time is not on your side when it comes to protecting your legal right to recovery.
+After a serious accident in Kentucky time is not on your side when it comes to protecting your legal right to recovery.
 The insurance company is immediately working to minimize your claim.
 You need to talk to someone you can trust.
-Our Louisville car accident lawyer has over 30 years of experience representing victims of serious accidents and have successfully gone up against some of the biggest insurance companies in Kentucky.
+Our Kentucky car accident lawyers has over 30 years of experience representing victims of serious accidents and have successfully gone up against some of the biggest insurance companies in Kentucky.

 Our personal injury law firm has the resources, investigative skills, and trial experience that you need on your side to protect your right to the best possible recovery.